 If you have a form fitting shirt, it may be considered skanky/trampy, but if you wear a cardigan/sweater over top, I think it tones that vibe down.

-Just from looking at your Chicblog, I think you’re doing quite well. (:posted almost 5 years ago
+Just from looking at your Chicblog, I think you’re doing quite well. (:posted over 5 years ago

 I have kinda average sized, and i don’t really let it affect my fashion…